SMSpp-Project/smspp-project/README.md

 | `--without-smspp`  | `-withoutSMSpp`   | skip SMS++ build and installation        |
 | *(n/a)*            | `-updatevcpkg`    | refresh `builtin-baseline` in vcpkg.json |

+Note that CPLEX is not redistributable, so the scripts do not download it.
+To install it, point the script to your own installer via `--cplex-installer=<path>` on Unix or `-cplexInstaller <path>` on Windows.
+If no installer is provided, CPLEX is skipped and the build proceeds with the other solvers.

 Otherwise, if you are already inside the cloned repository, you can run the script via: